quibbious/RustNodeDetector/README.md

 **the bad outweighs the good.**

 Open-Sourcing this project could lead to a lot of amazing projects, but I think the negative attention that this project also gathers is a big reason why im keeping it closed-source.
-Cheating in video games is already a large problem, and I don't want any of *my code* to be involved with cheating in general.
+Cheating in video games is already a huge problem, and I don't want any of *my code* to be involved with cheating in general.

+but if you wanted to know how it works to build something similar for different games or projects, i have made a **detailed** diagram showcasing how it works.